stenrap/bridgetjohansen.com/docs/database.md

 `id` - integer - populated automatically by a sequence
 `name` - text - name of the event
 `date_and_time` - text - free-form date and time of the event (e.g. `Friday April 3rd from 6:00 - 8:00 pm`)
 `location` - text - location of the event
+`expiration` - timestamptz - date when the event expires

 #### `photos`